-An adjustable iris was placed at the conjugate plane of the diffuser, while the sample was positioned at the conjugate plane of the diffuser’s Fourier plane.
-The illumination thus follows a Köhler-type configuration, in which the coherence of the illumination can be tuned by changing the iris aperture.
+An adjustable iris is positioned at the conjugate plane of the diffuser, whereas the sample was placed at the conjugate plane corresponding to the diffuser’s Fourier plane.
+The illumination thus follows a Köhler-type configuration, in which the coherence of the illumination can be tuned by adjusting the iris aperture.
 In the following analysis, we describe the illumination coherence using the parameter $\sigma = \mathrm{NA}_{\mathrm{illum}} / \mathrm{NA}_{\mathrm{obj}}$, where $\mathrm{NA}_{\mathrm{illum}}$ and $\mathrm{NA}_{\mathrm{obj}}$ denote the NA of the illumination and the CCTV lens, respectively.
 This convention follows the definition used in QPI under partially coherent illumination, as adopted in DPC microscopy~\cite{3_tian_quantitative_2015}.

-Fig.~\ref{fig3}c demonstrates the image captured using the configuration described in Fig.~\ref{fig3}a at different values of $\sigma$ without a sample.
+Figure~\ref{fig3}c demonstrates the image captured using the configuration described in Fig.~\ref{fig3}a for different values of $\sigma$ in the absence of a sample.
 Due to the CRA mismatch, the differential signal $\gamma_x$ remains nonzero and increases with position even in the absence of a sample, representing the background signal caused by CRA mismatch, as shown in Fig.~\ref{fig1}c.
 It is observed that the $\gamma_x$ curves at different $\sigma$ largely overlap, except near the edge of the imaging FOV.
-This observation is consistent with the discussion of Fig.~\ref{fig2}, where the differential signal remains the same with varying coherence as long as the coherence length of the illumination exceeds the size of the pixel group, thereby confirming the repeatability of phase-gradient detection at different coherence levels.
-The observed drop of $\gamma_x$ at the FOV edge with decreasing $\sigma$ may be attributed to reduced spatial coherence in the edge region of the FOV.
+This observation is consistent with the discussion of Fig.~\ref{fig2}, where the differential signal remains the same with varying coherence as long as the coherence length of the illumination exceeds the size of the pixel group, thereby confirming the repeatability of phase-gradient detection across different coherence levels.
+The observed decrease in $\gamma_x$ at the FOV edge with decreasing $\sigma$ may be attributed to reduced spatial coherence in the edge region of the FOV.